 Compare different careers using the widgets below: LMI (Labour Market Information)

-The matrix Standard is the unique quality framework for organisations to assess and measure their information, advice and/or guidance services, which ultimately supports individuals in their choice of career, learning, work and life goals.
+We again achieved the matrix Standard, which is the unique quality framework for organisations to assess and measure their information, advice and/or guidance services, which ultimately supports individuals in their choice of career, learning, work and life goals, for all students of all ages.
+We successfully gained re-accreditation in May 2019 for both Wisemore & Hawbush Campuses for adults and young people.

-The Careers Quality Award in Careers Education, Information, Advice and Guidance; so, when you visit you can be assured of a warm welcome and expert advice, helping you to explore all the options available.
+The Careers Guidance Team and Services has also again achieved the Gold Standard for The Careers Quality Award in Careers Education, Information, Advice and Guidance for young people.
+So therefore, when you visit you can be assured of a warm welcome and expert advice, helping you to explore all the options available to you.

 The College is committed to ensuring that every individual who belongs to or accesses our learning community is valued, supported and respected.